jamesmistry/breadlog/docs/source/configuration.rst

    # Required.
 Configuration stanza for Rust code.
    rust:

+     # Optional, default = false.
+If true, causes Breadlog to look for and
+     # insert references in the "structured" arguments to log statements.
+     # Note that generated code requires use of the "kv" feature with the log
+     # crate.
+     #
+     # See https://docs.rs/log/latest/log/kv/index.html for more details.
+     structured: false

      # Required.
 Detail about the macros and their containing modules used in your
      # code for logging.
 Breadlog assumes use of the log crate
      # (https://docs.rs/log/latest/log/), and this example configuration specifies